St Filumena’s Catholic Primary School

 Schemes of Learning

 The Scheme of Learning follows the National Curriculum.
 St. Filumena’s subscribes to the Historical Association and KS History schemes of learning.
-The schemes allow for appropriate sequencing and aims to secure long-term memory as well as the enjoyment and necessary curiosity of learning history.
-The progression of skills and knowledge in history are mapped on the following:
+The schemes allow for appropriate sequencing and aim to secure long-term memory as well as the enjoyment and necessary curiosity of learning history.
+The progression of skills and knowledge in history is mapped on the following: